CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/NodeSDK.md

 ### <a name="get_network_client_traffic_history"></a>![Method: ](https://apidocs.io/img/method.png ".ClientsController.getNetworkClientTrafficHistory") getNetworkClientTrafficHistory

 > Return the client's network traffic data over time.
 Usage data is in kilobytes.
-This endpoint requires detailed traffic analysis to be enabled on the Network-wide > General page.
+This operation requires detailed traffic analysis to be enabled on the Network-wide > General page.
 Clients can be identified by a client key or either the MAC or IP depending on whether the network uses Track-by-IP.

 ```javascript